CESNET/dp3/docs/modules.md

 - [`scheduler_register(...)`](hooks.md#scheduler_register) — CRON-style module-level
   scheduled callback for maintenance, polling, housekeeping, or shared-state reloads.

+## Testing modules

+Secondary modules can be unit-tested without running a full DP3 worker by using [`DP3ModuleTestCase`][dp3.testing.modules.DP3ModuleTestCase].
+The helper loads an application's real `db_entities` model from `DP3_CONFIG_DIR` or an explicit test fixture path, instantiates a module with a test callback registrar, and lets tests call registered hooks directly with validated `DataPointTask` and datapoint objects.

+See [Test a secondary module](howto/test-module.md) for examples and supported hook runners.

 ## Running module code in a separate thread

 The module is free to run its own code in separate threads or processes.